zonghongyan/EVNEstorePlatform/README.md

 ### Blog

-welcome to visit，The blog will continue to release the latest dynamic/practical project the author of an article。
+Welcome to visit，The blog will continue to release the latest dynamic/practical project the author of an article。

 - [The home page](https://zonghongyan.github.io)
 - [Jianshu home page](http://www.jianshu.com/u/ac49bc773ff9)